-This chapter provides information about phone IP endpoints other than the 400-Series IP phones, which are described in Chapter 5, Configuring and Maintaining 400-Series IP Phones on page 119.
+This chapter provides information about phone IP endpoints other than the 400-Series and 6900-Series (6910, 6920, 6930, and 6940) IP phones, which are described in Configuring and Maintaining 400-Series IP Phones and Configuring and Maintaining 6900-Series IP Phones.

 The Mitel system manages calls and applications for three types of IP endpoints: IP phones, SoftPhones, and conference bridges.
 IP endpoints are identified by IP address and can exist anywhere on the network.
 All IP endpoints are supported by voice switches, which must have sufficient capacity for all the IP endpoints in the system.
 IP endpoints are configured in the system with Connect Director.
-For more information on IP endpoints, see the MiVoice Connect Planning and Installation Guide and the MiVoice Connect System Administration Guide
+For more information about IP endpoints, see the MiVoice Connect Planning and Installation Guide and the MiVoice Connect System Administration Guide

-This chapter provides information about 100-, 200-, 500-, and 600-Series IP phones and the BB24 button box.
-For details about 400-Series IP phones, see Chapter 5, Configuring and Maintaining 400-Series IP Phones.
+This chapter provides information about 100-, 200-, 500-, and 600-Series (6910, 6920, 6930, and 6940) IP phones and the BB24 button box.
+For details about 400-Series and 6900-Series (6910, 6920, 6930, and 6940) IP phones, see Configuring and Maintaining 400-Series IP Phones and Configuring and Maintaining 6900-Series IP Phones.